siapy/siapy-lib/docs/examples/case_study.md

 - **Polygon-Based Selection**: Defining complex shapes for region-based analysis
 - **Selection Management**: Organized representation of selected areas for further processing

+??? note "Implementation Details"
-> 💡 **Implementation Note**: Selected areas are returned as a list of Pixels objects, each representing a distinct region that can be separately analyzed or processed.
+    Selected areas are returned as a list of `Pixels` objects, each representing a distinct region that can be separately analyzed or processed.

 ### Image Transformation and Processing